handsOnpipeline/btp-kyma-day2-operations/documentation/meter/understand-day2-app/README.md

 ![](../images/easy-franchise-metering/Slide9.jpeg)

-The **Day2 AppRouter** represents a single entry point to all Day2 microservices.
+The **Day2 Approuter** represents a single entry point to all Day2 microservices.
 We use the [@sap/approuter](https://www.npmjs.com/package/@sap/approuter), which is a Node.js based implementation.

 The sources can be found at: [code/day2-operations/source/day2-approuter](../../../code/day2-operations/source/day2-approuter)